Worship is at the heart of our congregation — not just on Sunday mornings, but in many ways, wherever we are gathered as Christ’s body.

 Children and Worship

 Children are welcome in both services, where they enjoy a “Children’s Sermon” geared just for them.
-After this lesson, children through second grade may go to Children’s Church if they want, held in Room 2, where parents pick them up at the end of the service.
+After this lesson, children Pre-K through first grade may go to Children’s Church if they want, held in Room 2, where parents pick them up at the end of the service.

 Nursery is available for infants through age 3.
 In the sanctuary, parents caring for infants in worship may feel free to retreat to the foyer where the service is visible through glass and audible on speakers.
 In the Road, feel free to step out into the hall or into the kitchen if you are having a hard time with your infant.
 You can still see and hear from there.
 We love kids and love having them in church, even when they act up!